arinco-crew-community/four-tips-securing-serverless/tip_1.md

 ```

 Now we can test our API directly from AZ CLI.
 Replace `{appId}` with the `appId` from when the app registration was created and `{functionAppName}` with the name of your Function App.

+**You may receive an error running the following command.
+If you do you need to reauthenticate with az cli by running `az login`.

 ``` sh
 appId={appId}